bottkars/bottkars.github.io/_posts/2019-08-17-azurestack-loves-concourse-chapter2.md

 ## Going Secure from now

 Before we edit our parameter file, it is time to go secure from now.

-*Note: In this example we put credentials in parameter files. we secure them with private repositories.
+*Note: In this example we put credentials in parameter files. we secure them with private Github repositories.
 Concourse, however, allows to integrate with Vaults like Hashi Vault or Credhub.
-We will to that once we move from  the docker based setup to a Cloud Based setup.*
+We will do that once we move from  the docker based setup to a Cloud Based setup.*

 1. create a ssh key for your Pipeline Repository
 2. Set the repository to private